Notarial Services and Official Documents

 - Please also note that Australia, unlike the Netherlands, does not operate a central registry of citizen’s personal details and addresses.
 It is therefore not possible for the Embassy to acquire, provide, or verify such information.

 Fees for the Embassy’s notarial services are set in Australia in accordance with the Consular Fees Act 1955, and are subject to change in line with the relevant exchange rates.
-For services rendered at the Embassy, fees are payable in Euros and can only be made in cash or with a Dutch debit card "pin" .
+For services rendered at the Embassy, fees are payable in Euros and can only be made with a credit or debit card or Dutch "pin" card .
 When submitting documents via post payment can be made by bank transfer to the Australian Embassy.
 Bank account information is provided below.

 Fees in the Netherlands are in Euros and are as set out below.